 Instructional scaffolding in corporate learning

-The theory of instructional scaffolding has been pivotal for the development of online learning programs.
+The theory of instructional scaffolding has been pivotal for the development of online learning programs and discovery learning.
 Mostly used in the corporate business environment, they employ the principles of supported student-oriented learning.
 Here, mostly hard type of scaffolding is being implemented.
 In contrast to its counterpart, soft scaffolding, hard scaffolding does not respond to the contingent classroom situation but is rather a study plan prepared in advance (Saye, Brush 2002).

 Online learning platforms such as EdApp, facilitate creating comprehensive supported study plans, that cover a variety of topics, with the use of state-of-the-art learning tools.
 EdApp, a top free online learning platform, provides unique possibilities in all-in-one learning solutions tailored to corporate environments.
 Unlike other learning management systems, EdApp is available on mobile devices without compromising any of its features.
 As such, it provides flexible and student-oriented access to knowledge anytime, anywhere.
 EdApp also features an extensive ready-to-use course library geared towards several industries, including retail, hospitality, transport, or NGO.
 You are also free to create your courses from scratch – a collaboration with Canva gives you access to hundreds of customizable templates, which will turn your old static presentations into creative game-based courses.

-EdApp delivers only the best learning experiences built on solid theoretical ground.
+EdApp delivers only the best learning experiences built on a constructivist approach and a solid theoretical ground.
 By supporting your team’s learning efforts, you create a better working environment, job satisfaction, and the development of careers.
 Knowledge is, after all, a key to success.